AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * ASSETS-26549: Assets / Nodes with "jcr:lastModifiedBy": "workflow-process-service" show as "external user" in list view.
 * ASSETS-31038: Add user mapping for eventrecorderhelper.
 * ASSETS-30068: New status COMPLETED_WITH_ERROR for bulk import AE.
-* ASSETS-31297: Prevent delete of copied asset from dynamic media.
+* ASSETS-31297: Prevent deletion of copied assets from dynamic media.

 ### Known Issues {#known-issues-14813}

 None.

-### Change notice
+### Change Notice {#change-notice-14813}

-**Action required**
+**Action Required**

-Upcoming changes will require the library [aem-cloud-testing-clients](https://github.com/adobe/aem-testing-clients) used in your custom functional test to be updated to at least version **1.2.1**
+Upcoming changes will require the library [aem-cloud-testing-clients](https://github.com/adobe/aem-testing-clients) used in your custom functional tests to be updated to at least version **1.2.1**

 Make sure that your dependency in `it.tests/pom.xml` has been updated.